1996wu/Zhu-Nakamura-theory/README.md

 # Zhu-Nakamura-theory
 Nonadiabatic "on-the-fly" Molecular Dynamics based on Zhu-Nakamura Theory written by python.
+This is my first kinetics program in postgraduate